Accessibility statement

 • many older PDF documents are not fully accessible to screen reader software

-• some of our online forms are difficult to navigate using just a keyboard
+• some of our online forms may be difficult to navigate using just a keyboard

-• Maps (and the information displayed on them) are not picked up in full by assistive technology for example key elements such as magnification and points of interest.
+• Maps (and the information displayed on them) are not picked up in full by assistive technology.
+For example, key elements such as magnification and points of interest.

 Feedback and contact information

-If you would like to comment on the accessibility of this website, or request any of the information in a different format, such as accessible PDF, large print, easy read, audio recording or braille, please email webfeedback@manchester.gov.uk.
+If you would like to comment on the accessibility of this website, or request any of the information in a different format, such as an accessible PDF, large print, easy read, audio recording or braille, please email webfeedback@manchester.gov.uk.

 We'll get back to you within 14 days.